Constrained Identifiability of Causal Effects: Exploiting Constraints In Causal-Effect Identifiability: Examples

 CSI constraints can be incorporated into the construction of ACs as follows.
 For each CSI relation (\(Y \indep X | \p\)), we merge all the parameters \(\theta_{y | x, \p}\) (which are leaves) in the AC into a single node \(\theta_{y | \p}.\) This is valid since \(\theta_{y | x, \p} = \Pr(y | \p)\) for all \(x\) and \(y\)~\citep{kr/Darwiche02}.
 We can then apply simplification rules, such as those provided in Appendix~\ref{app:simplify-AC}, to facilitate the discovery of invariant-cuts.

 Consider again the causal graph in Figure~\ref{sfig:weak-weak1} where the causal effect \(\Pr_x(y)\) is not identifiable under the positivity constraint \(\Pr(\V) > 0.\) Assume now the following CSI constraints \(\CC_{csi}\): \((Y \indep C | a, B)\) and \((Y \indep B | \bar{a}, C).\) We can construct the simplified AC in Figure~\ref{fig:id-circuit-int2} using the procedure above.
 We can then find an invariant-cut for the AC using the c-component method; see Appendix~\ref{app:derive-id-circuit-int2} for the derivation.
-Hence, we conclude that the causal effect is identifiable wrt \(\langle G, \V, \MM[\CC_{csi}, \Pr(\V) > 0] \rangle.\) We show another example from~\citep{nips/TikkaHK19} in Appendix~\ref{app:csi-ex} to further illustrate the advantages brought by CSI constraints to causal-effect identifications.
-Specifically, our AC-based method yields the same identifying formula as the one provided in~\citep{nips/TikkaHK19}.
+Hence, we conclude that the causal effect is identifiable wrt \(\langle G, \V, \MM[\CC_{csi}, \Pr(\V) > 0] \rangle.\) We show another example adapted from~\citep{nips/TikkaHK19} in Appendix~\ref{app:csi-ex} to further illustrate the advantages brought by CSI constraints to identification, where our AC-based method yields the same identifying formula as the one found by the method in~\citep{nips/TikkaHK19}.